 - Inspect and review information contained in educational records.
-(All requests to review educational records must be made in writing to the Student Records Manager.)
+(All requests to review educational records must be made in writing to the Registrar.)
 Students are provided this opportunity for review within 45 days from the date of receipt of the request.
 Students may be provided with copies of their education records with appropriate written consent should they be unable to come to the appropriate campus location for review of their records.
 Official copies of students’ records may not be removed from Mid-State.

 - Request a hearing in writing if the outcome of the challenge is unsatisfactory.

 - Submit an explanatory statement for inclusion in the educational record if the outcome of the hearing is unsatisfactory.

 - Prevent disclosure with certain exceptions of personally identifiable information.